Putting Your Creativity And Personal Touch Into Making Unique Bookmarks

 - Time: How complex is your design, and how much time will it take to complete?

 - Budget: How much do you want to spend?

 At this point, grab a pencil and paper or open up your go-to design program.
 It’s time to get the ideas going.

 This tutorial via Instructables shows how to make bookmarks using Photoshop.
 But don’t worry if your design skills are more novice than pro.
 There are user-friendly sites such as Canva that use drag-and-drop technology + a variety of templates to make designing bookmarks a breeze.

 Now that you have some ideas for making unique bookmarks, it’s time to start having some fun!
 Let’s look at the variety of bookmark materials you can use: Paper, felt, fabric, yarn, leather, wood and metal as well as some specific styles of craft bookmarks including corner, tassel and paper clip.

 Cardstock is of the most widely available and easiest materials for making bookmarks.
 Paper can easily be printed on a home printer, cut with scissors, embossed or laminated to make bookmarks of any size, shape and design.

 There are also all kinds of free printables available online to make bookmarks.
 All ya do is download the art file, print it out and finish it to your liking.
 These examples (left to right) from Frugality Gal, College Life Made Easy and Or So She Says will get you started.

-If you have larger orders (especially if you plan to sell your bookmarks), you can design your own and have them printed and cut with commercial companies to ensure consistency and a professional finish.
+If you have larger orders (especially if you plan to sell your bookmarks or use them promotionally to build a brand), you can design your own and have them printed and cut with commercial companies to ensure consistency and a professional finish.

 Here’s a paper bookmark idea that doesn’t involve printing: Use paint chips as the foundation, then cut and draw to your heart’s content.
 If you love cats (we do!), then stop by DIY Candy for the tutorial of these kitty bookmarks.